-In Perl 6, pragmas are core modules used to either identify a specific version of Perl 6 to be used or to modify its normal behavior in some way.
-They are "use"ed in your code just as normal modules:
+In Perl 6, pragmas are directive used to either identify a specific version of Perl 6 to be used or to modify the compiler's normal behavior in some way.
+The

 Following is a list of pragmas with a short description of each pragma's purpose or a link to more details about its use.
 (Note: Pragmas marked "[NYI]" are not yet implemented, and those marked "[TBD]" are to be defined later.)

 This pragma states the version of the compiler that is going to be used, and turns on its features if they are optional.